MatthewRockUW/Portfolio/README.md

 A mish-mash of map reducing, Hive code, and college football win streaks.

 ## Bucky's 5th Quarter Writing
 I write data-driven stories about college athletics, focusing on the University of Wisconsin.
-Here are some highlights.
+Here are some highlights, linking to their posts at B5Q and any Github repository for the spreadsheets & scripts I may have used as source material.

 ### [Nemesis!](https://www.sbnation.com/e/20726511)
 My favorite B5Q article.
 I create a brand new statistic to talk about college football through the eyes of Wisconsin running backs stomping over their conference foes.